 The number of patients diagnosed with pelvic malignancy in the UK is approximately 82,500 per year.
 Of these approximately 12,000 undergo pelvic radiotherapy annually to treat cancers of the prostate, bladder, rectum and gynaecologic organs.
 Although radiotherapy allows for direct targeting of high-energy radiation to the tumour site, exposure to the bladder even when the bladder is not the target organ is unavoidable and may cause radiation cystitis.

-Radiation cystitisis a debilitating condition and consists of 3 distinct phases:
+Radiation cystitisis a debilitating condition and consists of three distinct phases:

 - an acute phase which starts during treatment and resolves within several weeks after the end of RT